uvdsl/solid-oidc-client-browser/README.md

 ```

 Once authenticated, you can use `session.authFetch` to fetch data from the Web using authenticated requests.
+If the session is not yet authenticated, `session.authFetch` behaves like `window.fetch`.

 There is a small library that provides [Solid Requests](https://github.com/uvdsl/solid-requests) for get, post, put, delete on resources, and even to create resources with the correct LDP link header, and to create containers with the correct link header - for your convenience.

 If you don't want to dabble with parsing the retrieved RDF data manually, check out the [Solid RDF Store](https://github.com/uvdsl/solid-rdf-store).